Race Details & Guidelines

 City to Sky uses chip timing and multiple splits with live tracking on the Competitive Timing app and personal results print out at finish line.
 For split and app information, please see our Course page.

 Post-Race Celebration: We’ll offer hot food and cold Big Sky Brewing beer at our finish line – jam out to tunes and celebrate your accomplishment!
-We also want you to join us post-race at Cambie Coffee + Taphouse for awards presentation and post-race shenannigans!

 Cupless Event: All runners will receive a HydraPak Speed Cup to fill at aid stations and the finish line.
 The cup is super lightweight, collapsible and easy to carry.
 As this is a challenging course, we do suggest you carry and fill your own hydration devices at the aid stations.

-Cutoffs Times: Please see our Course page.
+Cutoff Times [50K Only]: Please see our Course page.

 Pacers: Pacers are not allowed for the entirety of the course.